cap-js/docs/guides/databases.md

 <div markdown="1" class="impl java">

 Use the properties [cds.dataSource.csv.*](../java/development/properties#cds-dataSource-csv) to configure the location of the CSV files.
-You can configure different sets of CSV files in different [Spring profiles](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.profiles):
+You can configure different sets of CSV files in different [Spring profiles](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.profiles).
+This confguration reads CSV data from `test/data` if the profile `test` is active:

 ::: code-group